DeweyHammers/bixly-chat/README.md

 # Welcome to the Bixly Chat app

-This a full crud messaging app
+This is a full crud messaging app

 ## To get started please run npm install and npm start